dozoisch/react-redux-provide/README.md

 ## What does this do?

-This tiny library allows you to:
+This library allows you to:

 - Build your applications in an extremely declarative manner.
 Think of it as the Redux equivalent of GraphQL/Relay, but slightly easier to get started (you decide).